Maple Grove Village Hall damaged in Tuesday night fire

 Within an hour, crews said they had the fire under control and had moved on to checking the building for any remaining hotspots.
 Chief Bush told KARE 11 that the fire was in both the basement and main floor.

-This building, the Maple Grove Village Hall, was used as the primary offices of the city of Maple Grove from 1939 until 1975.
-Recently the building has been used for the city's parks and recreation programming.
+The Maple Grove Village Hall building was used as the primary office for the city of Maple Grove from 1939 until 1975.
+Recently the building was used for the city's parks and recreation programming.

-The cause of the fire is unknown as of Wednesday morning and is under investigation by officials.
+On Wednesday, Maple Grove police announced that they are investigating the fire as arson.
+Investigators are also asking for the public's help identifying the driver of a 2018-2022 white Chevrolet Equinox, which was seen on a nearby security camera.
+Police say people in the area should check their doorbell or security cameras between 8:30 p.m. and 9:30 p.m. for the vehicle.

 Watch more local news: